 Welcome to Tim Morozzo Photography

 I’m a Glasgow/London based theatre photographer with clients all over the UK.
 Since going freelance in 2002 I have established myself as one of the go to photographers in Scottish Theatre.
 Over the coming years I intend to extend this to all over the UK and beyond.

-I also have extensive experience of weddings having covered over 100 for happy clients, both independently and with Kodak.
+I also have extensive experience photographing weddings having covered many for my happy clients, both independently and with Kodak.
 Here you will find a selection of my work, old and new, I hope you enjoy looking!

-Manray famously said that he “photographed what he couldn’t paint”.
-Consequently he lead an accidental career that some say invented fashion photography.
+Man Ray famously said that he “photographed what he couldn’t paint”.
+Consequently he lead an accidental and very successful career that some say invented fashion photography.

-I picked up a camera in my teenage years and was hooked immediately.
+I picked up my grandpa’s old camera in my teenage years and was hooked immediately.
 I quickly discovered that recording fleeting moments was what excited me.
-In addition to this, to my surprise I was able to make a career out of it.
+I feel very lucky to have photographed the theatre productions you will see here.

 My reportage approach to wedding photography is both unobtrusive and discrete.
-Mixing with you and your guests I enjoy the event and try to add an extra element of fun to the day.
+Mixing with you and your guests I enjoy the event and try to add an extra element of fun whilst recording the day.

 There is in fact a tradition going back to some of the first pioneers such as Hill and Adamson who adopted this approach to picture-taking.
-In my opinion, this “story telling” style lends itself well to wedding photography, recording important moments as opposed to inventing them.
+In my opinion, this “story-telling” style lends itself well to wedding photography, capturing important moments as opposed to inventing them.
 In my experience, it’s often the snapshots of random events that couples treasure most.